-Remember a few months ago, when media headlines were awash with ‘doom and gloom’ predictions about Australian property prices?
+Remember in early 2020, when media headlines were awash with ‘doom and gloom’ predictions about Australian property prices?

 A number of predictions, forecasts and financial modelling papers were released, and the information contained within them was not good news.

 No matter which way you sliced it, property prices were set to crash – some predictions suggested they could fall by as much as 20-30%.

 Actually - that also sounds a bit like today, doesn't it?

 Well, the property market didn’t collapse – did it?

 The value of almost every property in Australia increased considerably, some by as much as 30% and over $2 trillion was added to the total value of the residential property market in 2021 last year alone!

 Sure this is partly because credit had never been cheaper, which has made the prospect of home ownership far more affordable than it had been in a long time.

 And of course, the various government stimulus packages and bank support helped us get through.